astriaorg/docs/docs/developer/apis.md

 # Astria APIs

-Astria uses Proto-Buf for its API definitions.
+Astria uses Protobuf for its API definitions.
 These APIs are used throughout the Astria stack for communication between different services.

-See the Astria Proto-Buf API definitions [here](https://buf.build/astria).
+See the Astria Protobuf API definitions [here](https://buf.build/astria).

 ## Primitives

-The Primitives Proto-Bufs defined the different types that are used within all other Astria APIs.
+The Primitives Protobufs defined the different types that are used within all other Astria APIs.
 This includes types such as:

 - [Address](https://buf.build/astria/primitives/docs/main:astria.primitive.v1#astria.primitive.v1.Address):